CamParent/iac-foundation/README.md

 Validation confirms a private AKS control plane, working node connectivity, Cilium dataplane, and Azure AD RBAC integration.

+> ⚠ **Note:** AKS deployment uses a single `Standard_B2s` node and no autoscaling to minimize costs during lab use.
+Adjust node sizing and scaling when deploying to production environments.

 ## CI/CD Integration

 This repository includes a GitHub Actions workflow that: